andreaskarman/order-weight-woocommerce/README.txt

 = Manual installation =

-To manually install our plugin, you need to first download the plugin and then upload it to your webserver via FTP/SFTP.
+To manually install our plugin, you need to first download the plugin and then upload it to your web server via FTP/SFTP.
 You can find more [detailed instructions in the WordPress Codex](https://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation).

 == Frequently Asked Questions ==
 = Where is the plugin settings? =

-In the WooCommerce Settings, go to "Advanced" and click the "Order Weight" tab.
+To access the plugin settings, go to the "Advanced" section of the WooCommerce settings and find the "Order Weight for WooCommerce" tab.

-= How can I get the weight for orders created prior to plugin activation? =
+= Orders created prior to plugin activation is   =

-In the WooCommerce Order interface, mark the orders and use the "Bulk action" -> "Update order weight".
-This will populate the order weight based on the content of the order and the current weight of the products.
+ If you need to update the weight of orders created prior to activating the plugin, you can use the bulk update tool (in the plugin settings) or WP-CLI command to update them all at once.

-= Where can I report bugs? =
+= How do I report bugs? =

-Bugs can be reported either in the support forum or preferably in the [plugin GitHub repository](https://github.com/andreaskarman/order-weight-woocommerce).
+To report bugs, you can use the [support forum](https://wordpress.org/support/plugin/woo-order-weight/) or the [ GitHub repository](https://github.com/andreaskarman/order-weight-woocommerce) for the plugin.

 == Screenshots ==
 1. Order weight column when managing orders.